phitecus/kzfilter/README.md

 ### mkz.py

-It prevents drawbacks of cutting heads and tails of data, followed by KZ filter.
+It prevents drawbacks of cutting heads and tails of data, followed by KZ filter (but not really useful)

 ## 2. Regression